- Forest mushroom

 A Shiitake extract was found ineffective for the treatment of prostate cancer.
 However, an oral formulation of lentinan was shown effective in extending the survival in patients with stomach, colorectal, pancreatic cancers and hepatocellular carcinoma.
 Larger studies are needed to confirm this effect.

 - To lower high cholesterol

 Lentinan has a cholesterol-lowering effect in lab studies, but there is no proof from clinical trials that either lentinan or shiitake mushrooms can lower cholesterol in people.

 Lentinan stimulates the activity of certain immune cells in lab studies and in people.
 However, it is unclear if lentinan or shiitake are effective in treating diseases such as AIDS and cancer.

 There is no scientific evidence to support this use.

 Shiitake mushroom, native to East Asia, is cultivated worldwide for its purported health benefits.
 The fresh and dried forms of the mushroom are commonly used in East Asian cooking.
 It is also valued as an anticancer agent.

-Results from two small studies of HIV-positive patients who were administered intravenous lentinan showed a statistically insignificant increase in CD4 cells and neutrophil activity in some patients; researchers also reported severe adverse effects in some patients (9).
+Results from two small studies of HIV-positive patients who were administered intravenous lentinan showed a statistically insignificant increase in CD4 cells and neutrophil activity, but researchers also reported severe adverse effects in some patients (9).

-But improvements in quality of life and survival were seen with an oral formulation of superfine dispersed lentinan in patients with hepatocellular carcinoma (15), gastric (16), colorectal (17), and pancreatic (18) cancers.
-An orally administered Shiitake mycelial extract decreased the incidence of adverse effects associated with chemotherapy in a small study of patients with advanced gastrointestinal cancer (22).
+Improvements in quality of life and survival were seen with an oral formulation of superfine dispersed lentinan in patients with hepatocellular carcinoma (15), gastric (16), colorectal (17), and pancreatic (18) cancers.
+An orally administered shiitake mycelial extract decreased the incidence of adverse effects associated with chemotherapy in a small study of patients with advanced gastrointestinal cancer (22).